14 Jun Loading a Horse on a Trailer: Simple Step By Step Guide

 - take the proper safety measures when loading your horse (see article below)

-- work on desensitizing your horse from tight spaces
+- work on desensitizing your horse to tight spaces and other aspects of the trailer

 - use basic groundwork to encourage the horse to get on the trailer